Compare Popular Online Counseling Programs

 Military Psychologists can work anywhere military professionals work.
 Many military psychologists work in military bases, hospitals, military clinics, and some may travel with troops overseas.

-What is the work environment for military counselors?
+What is the work environment for these counselors?

 Military counselors may work in a number of different locations.
 They may have many different positions and work in many different types of environments.
 Most mental health professionals work about 40 hours a week. weekends and nights may be required depending on the job setting the counselor works in.